The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Common symptoms of delirium tremens include the following:

-This may be within a residential rehab clinic, as part of an outpatient programme or during a professional home detox.
+This may be within a residential rehab clinic, as part of an outpatient rehabilitation programme or during a professional home detox.

-For advice about the best way to withdraw from alcohol, call our expert team today on 0800 140 4690.
+For advice about the best way to withdraw from alcohol, call our expert team today on 0800 140 4690

 The brain and body become used to functioning with large amounts of alcohol in the system and begin working harder to compensate for the depressant effects.